-Support to organic farming [part of B.1150.74.20]: Payment per hectare or per animal head to support conversion to organic farming.
+Support to organic farming: Payment per hectare or per animal head to support conversion to organic farming.
 Granted since 1990, with specific rates for grains, fruits and vegetables and coarse fodder.
 [Support for inspection, research, advice, market promotion, organisation and information related to organic farming, included in the same budget line, is classified under IV.I -- Research and development.]